Syria: Keeping families warm in winter

 For many days they stayed in the basement of a local building.
 Abu Mohammad and his wife used pieces of cardboard they found on the floor to sleep on at night as they couldn’t find a mattress or a cover.

-These were some of the most difficult days of their lives since they left their home in Deir Ezzor.
+These were some of the most difficult days of their lives since they left their home in Deir Ezzor in Syria.

 After a few days, they were moved to Al-Bab city and given a small house to live in.
 However, after nine years of war, they are living in poverty and in desperate need of support.